 While the prospect of paying for medical school can be daunting, there are many funding sources available.
-It helps to talk to a financial aid officer at the school you’d like to attend.
-They are available to counsel prospective students on their options and to help you create an individualized plan to pay for your education.
+It helps to talk to a financial aid officer at the school you would like to attend.
+They are available to counsel future ND students on their options and to help you create an individualized plan to pay for your education.
 Having a financial plan in place before starting school will enable you to focus on your studies.

 The United States and Canada differ in the types of student loans available, the process of applying for aid, and the various customary alternatives to government funding.